breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 Suddenly, it was obvious which courses I should take.
 It was obvious which modules I needed to pay close attention to.
 I still managed to take a few Computational Linguistics courses, but I added other electives like Databases and Web Development.

 As the year wound down, I felt vastly more prepared for professional software engineering than I had the previous summer.
+Letting the challenges of my internship guide my education was one of the most effective things I've done.

 #### First Job: Practice Fusion